Documenting your journey online while making money. Isn’t it fun? That’s what I have been doing with this blog since 2019.

 How does this monetization method work?

-First, you send a partnership proposal (via email) to your potential client.
+First, you send a partnership proposal (via email) to a potential client.
 In your email, you can write the details about the partnership opportunity you want to offer.
 This includes the fair partnership fee.

 But how to send a partnership proposal?
 Who should you send the proposal to?